 Best bars in Dallas

-Looking to step up your swank for a night?
-Mansion Bar, tucked away inside the Rosewood Mansion Hotel, is the place where you could imagine Tolstoy writing out a timeless novel on a bar napkin.
-Dark wood and leather-lined walls decorated with equestrian art and clear casks filled with amber liquors set the tone.
+Mansion Bar, tucked away inside the Rosewood Mansion Hotel, is the kind of place where you could imagine Tolstoy writing out a timeless novel on a bar napkin.
+Dark wood, leather-lined walls decorated with equestrian art and clear casks filled with amber liquors set the tone.
 This is classic chic meets southern charm.
 Voted one of the best Dallas happy hours, choose a weeknight, slip into something that doesn’t go in the dryer, grab a corner table and sip on a half-price creative cocktail like the beetlejuice: made with roxor gin, strawberries, beets and balsamic.

-Let’s talk dive bars.
-Lee Harvey’s checks everything on the list: neon signs, cheap wood paneling, torn pleather booths and a raggedy pool table.
+Lee Harvey’s checks everything on the list for a good dive bar: neon signs, cheap wood paneling, torn pleather booths and a raggedy pool table.
 Despite the infamous namesake, Lee Harvey’s is one of the weirdest, most welcoming joints in Dallas.
-Take advantage of cheap but stiff bar offerings and bring your dog to plop on the patio for an evening to drink and enjoy free jukebox beats.
-Stop by on Mondays for $1 tacos.
+Take advantage of cheap but stiff bar offerings and bring your dog to plop on the patio for an evening of free jukebox beats.
+Stop by on Mondays for $1.50 tacos.

 It doesn’t get more Texas than a bartender slinging drinks from an AirStream parked on a patch of dirt surrounded by a smattering of truck-bed tables.
 This open-air bar in lower Greenville is the perfect spot for, well, anything.
 Choose from a variety of rotating food trucks and three stationary bars serving very interesting drinks like trash can punch, made with New Amsterdam vodka and “other good stuff.”
 This is the place to be when temperatures climb to the unbearable triple digits, so get here early to snag a spot and catch some live music.

-There are upscale bars, and then there is the The Library Bar.
-One of Dallas’ most iconic and historic drinking establishments, this uptown gem lands itself on nearly every “best bar” list for good reason.
-Half off wine and cocktails Sunday through Thursday means a little live music and fancy sips without too much damage to your wallet.
+There are upscale bars, and then there is the The Library.
+One of Dallas’s most iconic and historic drinking establishments, this uptown gem lands itself on nearly every “best bar” list for good reason.
+Half-off wine and cocktails Sunday through Thursday from 4–7pm means a little live music and fancy sips without too much damage to your wallet.
 It’s the perfect spot for quiet conversation against an elegant piano and timeless mid-century decor backdrop.

-Wine Wednesdays were begging for an upgrade.
-Along came Sixy Vines.
-A growing trend that’s fairly new to Dallas, nearly 40 types of wine on tap allow for the perfect temperature, minimal oxidation and—most importantly—a cork-free experience.
+Wine Wednesdays were begging for an upgrade, and along came Sixy Vines.
+A growing trend that’s fairly new to Dallas, nearly 40 types of wine on tap (available in 2.5 oz, 5 oz, and 8 oz pours) allow for the perfect temperature, minimal oxidation and—most importantly—a cork-free experience.
 Located in Plano and Uptown, the Sixty Vines focus is simple: good wine on tap and straight-forward, delicious food made for sharing.
 Looking to upgrade your wino status?
 Join the Vine Hugger Club and get to sample custom-made wines made specifically for Sixty Vines.

 Upscale and relaxing don’t usually mesh, but this historic landmark turned cozy cocktail lounge is just that.
-Right off the well-beaten path of McKinney Avenue, Bowen House offers can’t-beat $5 happy hour mules and Negronis.
+Right off the well-beaten path of McKinney Avenue, Bowen House offers $5 happy hour mules, palomas, old fashioneds and more.
 For something a little more unique, head to the mezcaleria in the back room, where you choose a spirit and flavor profile, and let the bartender do the rest.
 Marble counters, comfy booths, a fireplace: it’s a recipe for a perfect night of conversation and camaraderie.

-Feel like a million bucks without spending it at the rooftop pool and bar of the 2016-renovated Adolphus hotel in downtown.
-Although normally only accessible with a room key, this seventh-story hangout is now open to the public every Friday night during the summer for “Sundown at Seven.”
+Show off your bikini body at the rooftop pool and bar of the renovated Adolphus hotel in downtown.
+Although normally only accessible with a room key, this seventh-story hangout is open to the public every Friday night during the summer for “Sundown at Seven.”
 Sip on discounted Mai Tais in a secluded cabana or float with friends past the poolside DJ.

 Times Ten Cellar is warm and inviting with plush couches, candles throughout the space and all the hummus and cheese platters you can eat.
-Sign up for a tasting of one of the 31 wines—21 of which are locally produced.
+Sign up for a tasting of one of the 33 wines on offer, more than 20 of which are locally produced.
 Although the food menu is pretty limited, Wednesday night is pie night, featuring Urban Crust’s mobile pizza oven and slices of Dallas' favorite bourbon pecan pie from Emporium Pies.

 Built in 1911 and now effectively the oldest operating bar in Dallas, Sons of Hermann Hall has lived many lives: fraternal order house, bowling alley, concert venue, dance hall.
 Don’t let the old exterior dissuade you, though.
-On Wednesdays, several hundred (yes, hundred) guests gather to learn the basics of swing dance and show off their skills on the floors that carried bowlers several decades before.
+On Wednesdays, several hundred (yes, hundred) guests gather to learn the basics of swing dance and show off their skills.
 Don’t feel the need to bring a partner; guests of all skill levels are encouraged to join while indulging in typical bar offerings.
 Although not the usual go-to bar stop, Sons of Hermann Hall is a cornerstone of Dallas history and offers a different kind of entertainment for the adventurous guest.